-- Keep foods that contain the allergens listed in the Know section of 'Knowing what's in your food' from contaminating foods that don't /shouldn't contain those allergens. - Keep all products not intended for human consumption (e.g. chemicals and pet food) away from food.
+- Keep raw/uncooked food from spreading bugs to cooked/ready-to-eat food. - Keep foods that contain the allergens listed in the Know section of 'Knowing what's in your food' from contaminating food/allergen free foods. - Keep all products not intended for human consumption (e.g. chemicals and pet food) away from food.